JurgenHonest/Palindrome-Checker/README.md

 ```
    box-shadow: 0 0 100px var(--colorWhite);
 ```
-### 12. :root is a pseudo-class selector that targets the highest-level parent element in the document, typically the <html> element.
+### 12. :root
+It is a pseudo-class selector that targets the highest-level parent element in the document, typically the <html> element.
 It's commonly used to define global variables (known as CSS custom properties) that can be accessed throughout the entire stylesheet.
 ```
    :root {
     --colorWhite: white;